SiddheshKhedekar/TwitterSentimentAnalysis/report.md

 | TextBlob | 62.75% | - | - |
 | Word2Vec + CNN | 77.40% | 75.45% | 0.84 |

+The entire project was very involving and the parts such as feature investigation required a lot of research which I personally Liked a lot.
+Reading a lot of posts and books regarding natural language processing helped me in understanding the feature extraction processes.
+To me, the training of the model was the most tedious task as it consumed a lot of time.
+Initially, I was trying to utilize the entire dataset but soon I realized the time needed would to immense.
+I referred a few of my other projects especially the dog breed classifier and decided to reduce my training size to make the project more feasible.

 ### Improvement

-There are many possible scopes for optimization in the feature extraction as well as the model.
+There are many possible scopes for optimization still in my project.
+The preprocessing of data can be handled more carefully.
+There are a lot of feature extraction techniques I could experiment with as well as different combinations of layers and design of the model.
 I can extend the training set to cover the entire dataset which I could not given my system was taking a long time to process the data.
-The Finally the Twitter api could be implemented and the data text twets gathered could be tested upon.
+Also, the Twitter API could be implemented and the text tweets gathered could be tested upon.

+I could pay attention to non-word "emotional" tokens, e.g., “:(”, “:-)" and ":D" when doing feature extraction or even at the time of data processing an cleaning.
+It would be a nice improvement if I could recognize emojis.
+The precision of recognizing emotions can increase and improve the accuracy of the sentiment analysis model.
+Emojis provide a crucial piece of information and this is essential for companies in order to better understand their customer's feelings.
+Emoticons are considered to be handy and reliable indicators of sentiment, and hence could be used either to automatically generate a training corpus or to act as evidence feature to enhance sentiment classification.
+Emoticons have been distinguished in two main categories, i.e. positive and negative.
+Instances of positive emoticons are :-),  :),  =),  :D, while examples of negative ones are :-(,  :(,  =(,  ;( .

+The current model only predicts the sentiment to be positive or negative.
+It would be an improvement if the neutrality of the tweets could be determined.
+This further leads to the improvement of breaking down positive and negative sentiments into subcategories such as happy, sad, angry, etc. Another simple feature that might be useful and I could implement is the numerical distance between the numbers of positive and negative opinion phrases in a Tweet.
+I could even define a deeper structure of the model with more hidden layers, or even make use of the multi-channel approach, or try different pool size to see how the performance differs, but I will stop here for now.

 ---